wmjae/bitcoin/src/leveldb/doc/log_format.md

       data: uint8[length]

 A record never starts within the last six bytes of a block (since it won't fit).
-Any leftover bytes here form the trailer, which must consist entirely of zero bytes and must be skipped by readers.
+Any leftover bytes here from the trailer, which must consist entirely of zero bytes and must be skipped by readers.

 Aside: if exactly seven bytes are left in the current block, and a new non-zero